ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

   * Non-disruptive capacity expansion by adding more nodes
   * 1 x 500 or 800 GB SSD per node supported
 * Protocols: iSCSI only
-* Cost: Dependent upon pricing model and physical machines deployed for nodes.
+* Cost: Dependent upon pricing model and physical machines that are deployed for nodes.
 High CAPEX; medium to low OPEX depending on licensing.
   * Priced per binary (TiB) of usable capacity
   * Not tied to any specific hardware configuration.
 Example: 200 TiB license could be deployed various ways – one 200 TiB instance, two 100 TiB instances, or four 50 TiB instances
   * Offered two ways: perpetual license [includes one year of subscription and service (S&S)] and monthly license (includes S&S)